opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 The third part provides some examples for easy to follow the ideas.

-The fourth part discusses how the comaptibility spec colloborates with NFD community.
+The fourth part discusses how the compatibility spec collaborates with NFD community.

 The fifth part describes how the compatibility artifact could be linked to the image.